UAB Medicine News

 What Are CGMs?

-In September 2017, the U.S. Food & Drug Administration approved the first continuous glucose monitoring system for use by adults with diabetes.
+In 1991, the U.S. Food & Drug Administration approved the first continuous glucose monitoring system for home use by adults with diabetes.
 This technology offers an alternative to taking blood from the fingertips, where the sample is taken from tiny blood vessels called capillaries.
 According to Alison Wharton, MPH, RDN, CDE, LD, a diabetes and nutrition education specialist with UAB Medicine, CGMs track blood sugar levels 24 hours per day by measuring the amount of glucose in interstitial fluid, which is the fluid that surrounds blood vessels.

-Continuous glucose monitoring has proven to be effective for people with type 1 diabetes who use an insulin pump to manage blood sugar fluctuations.
+Continuous glucose monitoring has proven to be effective for people with type 1 diabetes who use an insulin pump to manage blood sugar changes.
 Type 1 diabetes means that the person’s body does not produce insulin, which is necessary for regulating blood sugar levels.
 However, some doctors and researchers believe that CGMs also may be helpful for people who have type 2 diabetes, meaning that their bodies don’t respond properly to insulin.
 These monitors could even be useful in helping individuals diagnosed with pre-diabetes improve their lifestyle habits based on CGM readings.